 ...and you'd better hope there's no big gust of wind while you're carrying those stacks.
 Luckily, there's an alternative to all this typing-or no one would get anything done.

-Open a text editor (again you might have to ask Mum or Dad which one to use), then type the print command exactly as you typed it into the console:
+Open Notepad (Click on Start, All Programs, and it should be in the Accessories sub menu), and then type the print command exactly as you typed it into the console before: